saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 ## TincanInterface module

-This module configures parameters relevant to the connection between EdgeVPN controller and TinCan module.
+This module configures parameters relevant to the connection between the controller and the TinCan module.
 These are not needed to be modified from defaults for the vast majority of use cases.

 * _MaxReadSize_ specifies the maximum buffer size for Tincan Messages